kapilsharma/tddworkshop/task1solution.md

 ## Install git

 If you are not already having git installed, do it.
-Just google 'install git on <your OS>'.
+Just google 'install git on &lt;your OS&gt;'.
 Its easy part so I'm not covering it here.

 ## Create project